-Article 40 of the Constitution directs the State “to organise village panchayats as units of self-government”.
+- Article 40 of the Constitution directs the State “to organise village panchayats as units of self-government”.
 In January 1956 a Study Team of Community Development and National Extension Services headed by Shri Balwant Rai Mehta was appointed.
-The committee recommended the establishment on Panchayati Raj on the principle of ‘democratic decentralisation’.
-The scheme envisaged a three-tier system of local self-government with Panchyats at the village level, Panchayat Samitis at the block level and Zila Parishads at the district level.
+The committee recommended the establishment of Panchayati Raj on the principle of ‘democratic decentralisation’.
+The scheme envisaged a three-tier system of local self-government with Panchayats at the village level, Panchayat Samitis at the block level and Zila Parishads at the district level.
 In 1958, the National Development Council (NDC) endorsed the recommendations of the Balwant Rai Mehta Committee.

-Rajasthan was the first State in the country to introduce Panchayati Raj system on October 2, 1959, followed by Andhra Pradesh.
+- Rajasthan was the first state in the country to introduce the Panchayati Raj system on October 2, 1959, followed by Andhra Pradesh.
 All States in the country today have Panchayati Raj in one form or the other except Meghalaya and Nagaland which have tribal councils instead.
-Three-tier system has been adopted by Andhra Pradesh, Bihar, Gujarat, Himachal Pradesh, Madhya Pradesh, Maharashtra, Punjab, Rajasthan, Tamil Nadu, Uttar Pradesh and West Bengal.
+A Three-tier system has been adopted by Andhra Pradesh, Bihar, Gujarat, Himachal Pradesh, Madhya Pradesh, Maharashtra, Punjab, Rajasthan, Tamil Nadu, Uttar Pradesh and West Bengal.
 In Maharashtra and Gujarat the apex institution (Zila Parishad) is very powerful, whereas, on the other hand, in Tamil Nadu, Punjab and Rajasthan, the apex body has only advisory functions.

 Three-Tier System Village

-It is also responsible for the implementation of the various development programmes within its jurisdiction.
+- It is also responsible for the implementation of the various development programmes within its jurisdiction.
 The Panchayat is accountable for its working to the Gram Sabha which approves all the taxes and audits the accounts.
 The Gram Sabha also approves various development schemes to be implemented by the Panchayat.
-Some of the sources of village revenue include taxes on property, cess and revenue, tax on vehicles and profession fees for use of rent houses, water charges, lighting charges, taxes on shops etc.
+Some of the sources of village revenue include taxes on property, cess and revenue, tax on vehicles and professional fees for use of rent houses, water charges, lighting charges, taxes on shops etc.

 Reorganisation of States

-It consists of 20 to 60 villages.
-At this level the Panchayat Samiti is the chief executive body which is composed of heads of village Panchyat within its jurisdiction.
-In addition it also contains representatives of women, scheduled castes, co-operative societies and members of State and Union legislatures belonging to the area.
+- It consists of 20 to 60 villages.
+At this level, the Panchayat Samiti is the chief executive body which is composed of heads of village Panchyat within its jurisdiction.
+In addition, it also contains representatives of women, scheduled castes, co-operative societies and members of State and Union legislatures belonging to the area.
 The Panchayat Samiti has a non-official Chairman who is elected by the members of the Samiti.

-The Samiti prepares the plans for the development of the area under its jurisdiction and implements these plans after they are approved by the State government.
-It also takes necessary steps for the advance-ment of health, primary education, sanitation and communication within its jurisdiction.
+- The Samiti prepares the plans for the development of the area under its jurisdiction and implements these plans after they are approved by the State government.
+It also takes necessary steps for the advancement of health, primary education, sanitation and communication within its jurisdiction.

-It is responsible for the coordination of the work of various Panchayat Samitis within its jurisdiction.
+- It is responsible for the coordination of the work of various Panchayat Samitis within its jurisdiction.
 The Panchayat Samiti depends for finances mainly on the State government.
-It receives a share of land revenue and grants from State government.
+It receives a share of land revenue and grants from the State government.
 It is also empowered to levy certain taxes.

-The executive body responsible for the management of the Zila is known as Zila Parishad.
+- The executive body responsible for the management of the Zila is known as Zila Parishad.
 It usually consists of representatives of all the Panchayat Samitis under its jurisdiction.
 The Members of Parliament and State Legislature from the area are also its members.
 The other members of the Zila Parishad include representatives of the cooperative societies, district level officers of Medical, Public Health, Public Works, Engineering, Agriculture, Veterinary, Education and other departments.
 Representatives of scheduled castes, scheduled tribes and women are also associated with the Zila Parishad if they are not adequately represented in it.

-The District Officer is also a member of the Zila Parishad and usually acts as the Chairman of this body.
+- The District Officer is also a member of the Zila Parishad and usually acts as the Chairman of this body.

-The Zila Parishad mainly performs coordinating functions.
+- The Zila Parishad mainly performs coordinating functions.

-It exercises supervision and control over the Panchayat Samitis and advises the State government regarding the implementation of various development plans.
-The main functions of the Zila Parishad include establishment, maintenance and inspection of primary and secondary schools, primary health centres and maternity and child welfare centres, construction and maintenance of roads, parks etc., management of light, water-supply etc. The Zila Parishad depends for finances mainly on the State.
+- It exercises supervision and control over the Panchayat Samitis and advises the State government regarding the implementation of various development plans.
+The main functions of the Zila Parishad include establishment, maintenance and inspection of primary and secondary schools, primary health centres and maternity and child welfare centres, construction and maintenance of roads, parks etc., management of light, water supply etc. The Zila Parishad depends for finances mainly on the State.
 It receives from the state a share in the land cess and other local cesses and taxes as well as other grants.

 Balwantrai G. Mehta Committee